 15-17 Tavistock Place

-Stephen is Professor Health Policy and Director of the Department of Health funded Policy Research Unit in Commissioning and the Healthcare System (www.prucomm.ac.uk).
+Stephen is Professor Health Policy and Director of the Department of Health funded Policy Research Unit in Health and Social Care Systems and Commissioning (www.prucomm.ac.uk).
 He has a joint appointment with the University of Kent where he is Director of the Centre for Health Services Studies (www.kent.ac.uk/chss).
 He is also Director of the NIHR Applied Research Collaboration Kent, Surrey and Sussex.
 Stephen joined the School in October 2005 as Senior Lecturer in Health Services Delivery and Organisational Research at the HSRU and was academic director within the NHS Service Delivery and Organisation R&D Programme and subsequently director of the National Co-ordinating Centre for the SDO Programme until its move to Southampton in 2009.

 Stephen was previously Reader in Health Policy and Head of Department of Sociology and Social Policy at Oxford Brookes University.
 He has been involved in health and social policy research and teaching since 1991 and previously worked in the voluntary and local government sectors.
 He has published widely on primary care and health policy including 'Primary Care in the UK: Policy, Organisation and Management published by Palgrave MacMillan in 2003 and an edited collection on Public Health Ethics and Practice published by Policy Press in 2009.
 He has also co-authored and edited a text on the use of case studies in health policy analysis published in 2012 by Policy Press.